Gyldenstierne (noble family): Sweden

 The canting coat of arms of Gyllenstierna, and an illustration of Kristina Nilsdotter Gyllenstierna.

-In the first part of the 15th century, the family came to Sweden with Erik Eriksson of Fågelvik, who after a while married Kristina Karlsdotter (1432-ca 1500), the daughter of King Charles VIII of Sweden.
+In the first part of the 15th century, the family came to Sweden with Erik Eriksson of Fågelvik, who after a while married Kristina Karlsdotter (1432 – ca 1500), the daughter of King Charles VIII of Sweden.
 Among their children was Nils Eriksson Gyllenstierna (d.
 1495), who was the father of Kristina Nilsdotter Gyllenstierna, regent consort of Sweden.

 In 1569, Nils Göransson (1526–1601) was elevated to a baronial estate as baronial Gyllenstierna af Lundholm.
 Lundholmen Manor is located in Vrigstad parish within Jönköping.
 Members of this branch of the family are still living in Sweden.

-After Scania was included as a part of Sweden by the Treaty of Roskilde in 1658, a now extinct branch of the Danish family was introduced to the House of Nobility.
+After Scania was included in Sweden by the Treaty of Roskilde in 1658, a now extinct branch of the Danish family was introduced to the House of Nobility.
 The Vinstrop branch became barons in 1651, while four branches were given the rank of count.
 All these are extinct.